 The main difference between these two entities is that in a Limited Liability Company, the shareholder needs to be registered with the local public registry institution (Registro Público de Panamá).

-For an Corporation, the shareholder’s information remains private with the owners, resident agent and with the bank (if you open a corporate bank account).
+For an Corporation, the shareholder’s information remains private with the owners, resident agent, the Superintendence of Non-Financial Subjects and with the bank (if you open a corporate bank account).

 To establish a company, it is important for every foreign investor to know what the minimum requirements are in order to comply with the Panamanian laws and regulations.